Can the Xbox Series X lay on its side?

 Short Answer: Yes

-Like its predecessors, the Xbox Series X was made with the intention of being able to lay it on its side.
+Like its predecessors, the Xbox Series X was made to be able to lay it on its side.
 However, there may be a couple of minor inconveniences.

 - Can the new Xbox Series X play Xbox 360 games?